Aure361/cse15l-lab-reports/Week1LabReport.md

 - Then, back on client I executed the following command: scp C:\Users\Aurelio/.ssh/id_ed25519.pub cs15lfa22hi@ieng6.ucsd.edu:~/.ssh/authorized_keys *(type username correspondingly)*

-- The image above demonstrates the use of ssh without the use of typing a password
+- The image above demonstrates the use of ssh without the need of typing a password

 > Step 6: Optimizing Remote Running